adafruit/Adafruit_CircuitPython_Register/README.md

 outside which makes using them really easy.

 ## Creating a driver
 Creating a driver with the register library is really easy.
 First, import the register modules you need from the [available modules](adafruit_register/index.html):

     from adafruit_register import i2c_bit
+    from adafruit_bus_device import i2c_device

 Next, define where the bit is located in the device's memory map: